Elia Galera

 Elia Galera (born 19 March 1973) is a Spanish actress and television presenter.

+Life and career

-Born in Madrid, Galera made her feature film debut in The Ugliest Woman in the World (1999).
+Galera was born in Madrid on 19 March 1973.
+She earned a licentiate degree in law, but she began an acting career instead, training at the Juan Carlos Corazza acting school.
+Galera made her feature film debut in The Ugliest Woman in the World (1999).
 She became popular to a television audience for her role as Claudia Castilla in Hospital Central (2006−2011).

 As a television presenter, also on Telecinco, she became popular as co-anchor of the Popstars contest, alongside Jesús Vázquez in 2002.